Sakartu/next/README.md

     user@box$ git clone git://github.com/Sakartu/next.git src/next
     user@box$ sudo ln -s ~/src/next/next.py /usr/bin/next

 After this next will be at your disposal from your terminal.
-That's the installation that's required :)
+That's all the installation that's required :)

 Configuration